grahamking/oilcan/README.md

 **oilcan** is a Python job manager for Gearman.
 It is intended as an alternative for Celery, when your queuing system of choice is Gearman, and you want something simple.

 Concept:

  1. You use a decorator to mark which python functions can be called as a task.
  2. You start oilcan, pointing it at a file cointaining tasks.
-It forks sub-processes.
+It forks worker sub-processes.
  3. You send a message to Gearman to trigger one of the jobs.

 **oilcan** is alpha software, not quite ready yet.